OakHarbor/MyClosetGuysEleventy/src/content/blog/do-custom-closets-increase-the-value-of-your-home.md

 ## Add Your Custom Closet To Help Your Home Sell Faster

-### Reach-In Closets Are Cost Effective, But Add Home Value
+### Reach-In Closets Are Cost-Effective and Add Home Value

 Reach-in closets, commonly found in smaller bedrooms, hallways, or entryways, offer a compact and efficient storage solution.
 A well-designed reach-in closet that incorporates smart shelving, hanging space, and drawers can make a small area feel significantly larger and more organized.
 This perceived increase in usable space can be particularly appealing to potential buyers, making your home stand out in the competitive real estate market.

 We wrote a blog on the [cost of a reach-in closet](https://myclosetguys.com/blog/how-much-does-a-custom-closet-cost/), and depending on the materials you choose, you may be able to get a reach-in closet installed for as little as $800.
 It could go up to $2K depending on your specifications, but that’s a small price to pay for something that will make your home sell more quickly.

-### Walk-In Closets Can Dramatically Increase the Cost of a Home
+### Walk-In Closets Can Increase the Purchase Price, Not the “Value,” of a Home

 A spacious, well-organized walk-in closet can serve as a strong selling point for a home.
 Again, don’t expect your listing agent and appraiser to pump an additional 10% to the home’s value – it has more to do with adding features that will urge qualified buyers to bid against each other.
 Image the photos on Zillow of a tasteful home with a walk-in closet that has shiplap, contemporary paneling, or something along those lines.
 The “wow” factor will help your house be more competitive on the market.